-Switch position -- Switch position does not matter or is inactive for this feature
+X = Switch Position O = Switch position does not matter or is inactive for this feature

-FAN MODE SWITCH THERMOSTAT SWITCH FAN SPEED SWITCH WHAT HAPPENS

-Auto On Cool Off Gas Elec Lo Hi

-If the Thermostat Switch is Off, the whole heating

-and cooling system is off- nothing is happening.

-Gas Furnace Heating:

-Furnace Blower runs along with the LP Gas

-Furnace which turns on and off as needed

-according to thermostat setting.

-Heat Pump Heating:

-A/C Fan runs at Low Speed along with the Heat

-Pump which turns on and off as needed according

-to thermostat setting.

-A/C Fan runs continuously at Low Speed while

-the Heat Pump turns on and off as needed

-according to thermostat setting.

-, , , A/C Cooling:

-A/C Fan runs at Low Speed along with the Air

-Conditioner which turns on and off as needed

-according to thermostat setting.

-A/C Fan runs at High Speed along with the Air

-Conditioner which turns on and off as needed

-according to thermostat setting.

-A/C Fan runs continuously at Low Speed while

-the Air Conditioner turns on and off according to

-thermostat setting.

-A/C Fan runs continuously at High Speed while

-the Air Conditioner turns on and off according to

-thermostat setting.
+FAN MODE SWITCH THE THERMOSTAT SWITCH FAN SPEED SWITCH WHAT HAPPENS Auto On Cool Off Gas Elect Lo Hi Х X 0 0 If the Thermostat Switch is Off and the Fan Switch is on Auto, the whole heating and cooling system is off - nothing is happening. Х Х Х A/C Fan runs continuously at Low Speed. Х Х Х A/C Fan runs continuously at High Speed.
+Gas Furnace Heating: 0 0 х 0 0 Furnace Blower runs along with the LP Gas Furnace, which turns on and off as needed according to thermostat setting.
+Heat Pump Heating: х x 0 0 A/C Fan runs at Low Speed along with the Heat Pump, which turns on and off as needed according to thermostat setting. x × 0 0 A/C Fan runs continuously at Low Speed while the Heat Pump turns on and off as needed according to thermostat setting.
+A/C Cooling: Х Х Х A/C Fan runs at Low Speed along with the Air Conditioner, which turns on and off as needed according to thermostat setting. Х Х Х A/C Fan runs at High Speed along with the Air Conditioner, which turns on and off as needed according to thermostat setting. Х Х Х A/C Fan runs continuously at Low Speed while the Air Conditioner turns on and off according to thermostat setting. Х Х Х A/C Fan runs continuously at High Speed while the Air Conditioner turns on and off according to thermostat setting.

-\Note: These instructions include the optional heat pump, which may not be equipped on your model.
-If you do not have a heat pump, the Thermostat Switch Gas position is the same as the Heat position on your thermostat-in this case, ignore the Elec Heat switch settings which apply to the heat pump only.
+\ NOTE: These instructions include the optional heat pump, which may not be equipped on your model.
+If you do not have a heat pump, the Thermostat Switch Gas position is the same as the Heat position on your thermostat.
+In this case, ignore the Electric Heat Switch settings, which apply to the heat pump only.

-HEAT PUMP-If Equipped
+HEAT PUMP